 - Reputation and Reviews are not discussed: If you are a local company, they will talk to you about your online reputation and how to monitor it and the importance of positive reviews and review schema.

 - You only talked to the salesperson on the phone: You should be talking to your SEO specialist.
-If they are far away they should be able to do a Google Hangout or Gotomeeting and help YOU understand what they are doing and how it’s being tracked.
+If they are far away they should be able to do a Google Hangout or Gotomeeting or video conference and help YOU understand what they are doing and how it’s being tracked.

 - You don’t have real conversations about keyword selections: You know they aren’t good at SEO if they ask you for your keywords and don’t come back with a different list.
 They should start their SEO campaign with keyword research and help you understand how they selected the keyword phrases.
 And, they should be geographically relevant.
 You should have input, but they should come back with a better list and the reasons why it is better.